RESEARCH STARTER

 Overview

 Marathon Petroleum Corporation is a United States-based petroleum-based company that operates and maintains the country’s largest oil refining system.
 This system includes thirteen refineries that can refine nearly three million barrels of oil per day.
-The company supports two major retail gas station brands, Marathon and Arco.
-Marathon operates in more than seven thousand locations and one thousand direct dealer sites, primarily in California.
+The company supports two major retail gas station brands, Marathon and ARCO.
+Marathon operates in close to eight thousand locations and more than one thousand direct dealer sites, primarily in California.
 The corporation also runs a midstream segment, which includes MPLX operations.
 This segment transports, stores, distributes, and markets oil and natural gas products using pipelines, terminals, boats, and other logistic assets.
 The original company was founded as the Ohio Oil Company in 1887 from the combination of several smaller companies.
-In the mid-2020s, Marathon Petroleum had over 18,000 employees and was the largest petroleum refinery operator in the United States, with revenues of about $174.3 billion.
+In the mid-2020s, Marathon Petroleum had over 18,000 employees and was the largest petroleum refinery operator in the United States, with about $132 billion from consolidated sales and other operating revenues.

 History